LuisGC/blog/content/2018/02/fosdem-2018-Saturday.md

 date=2018-06-02 10:23
 type=post
 tags=event,open-source,technology,english,linux,programming,internet,culture,computer-science,personal
-status=draft
+status=published
 featuredimage=img/2018/02/fosdem-2018-OSI.jpg
-featuredalt=Simon Phipps speaking about the Open Source Initiative (OSI) in FOSDEM 2018 featuredcaption=Simon Phipps speaking about the Open Source Initiative (OSI) in FOSDEM 2018 summary=
+featuredalt=Simon Phipps speaking about the Open Source Initiative (OSI) in FOSDEM 2018 featuredcaption=Simon Phipps speaking about the Open Source Initiative (OSI) in FOSDEM 2018 summary=After an uncertain landing a few hours ago (the airport in Madrid was barely working due to a snowy morning), I've just arrived home but instead of having some rest after an intense and though-provoking FOSDEM I felt the urge to start writing about my weekend in Brussels.
 ~~~~~~

-After an uncertain landing a few hours ago (the airport in Madrid was barely working due to a snowy morning), I've arrived home but instead of having some rest after three days in Brussels I felt the urge to start writing about the weekend.
+After an uncertain landing a few hours ago (the airport in Madrid was barely working due to a snowy morning), I've just arrived home but instead of having some rest after an intense and though-provoking FOSDEM I felt the urge to start writing about my weekend in Brussels.

 I've been there not only to enjoy this wonderful city with it's trappist beers and great food, but specially to attend **FOSDEM** as I intend to do every year.